Legal help, services and support for private residential landlords

 For example, if your property is in Wales, many of the prescribed clauses cannot be changed or can only be changed if the change benefits your contract holders.

-In England, you could be vulnerable to the penalty if your amendments remove prescribed information from your tenancy agreement.
+In England, you could be vulnerable to a penalty if your amendments remove required information from your tenancy agreement.

 Generally, clauses will be unenforceable if they attempt to take away a right a tenant or contract holder would otherwise have had – but you can’t know if you are doing this unless you have a VERY clear understanding of what those rights are in the first place.